 So, the Navy changed the spec to 18″ and said that there wasn’t anything in the system.
 They got their barrel.
 Given my experience with military acquisition programs, this sounds like a reasonable story.

 Whatever its origins, the 18″ barrel is very popular in the competition world.
-It offers a very smooth recoil impulse due to its use of the full-length rifle gas system.
+It offers a very smooth recoil impulse due to its full-length rifle gas system.
 The length also maintains good velocity for reaching out with a flatter trajectory.
 Its primary trade-off is a loss in dwell time between the gas port and the muzzle.
 This can make it a little touchy about ammo selection in cold weather.
 I’ll talk more about this in the gas system.

 Those who carry rifles professionally do an awful lot more living with their weapons than they do shooting their weapons.
 You probably aren’t riding around in vehicles all day with your rifle, doing yard work with it slung across your back, or taking it with you to the bathroom.
 So worrying about living with your weapon probably isn’t a concern.The 20 inch AR-15 barrel is easy to shoot, but harder to live with Tweet This